 Another good option for responsible kangaroo viewing is a wildlife sanctuary.
 Kangaroos often end up in sanctuaries after a failed pet-keeping experiment.
 It is important to note that many kangaroos do not survive being pets.
 They often die at a very young age due to a lack of space and social interaction.
-Those who do survive, however, may be placed in a sanctuary where they can be better cared for.
+Those that do survive, however, may be placed in a sanctuary where they can be better cared for.

 Finally, you can take a trip to Australia to see the kangaroo in its natural habitat.
 This will allow you to appreciate how different any environment you could provide for a kangaroo is from what they need to thrive.